greymatter-io/helm-charts/observables/README.md

     "gm_observables": {
-      "useKafka": true, # must be true to emit to kafka "topic": "fibonacci", #this will be your service's name "eventTopic": "fib-test", # this will typically be your namespace "kafkaServerConnection": "kafka-observables-0.kafka-observables.observables.svc:9092" #this is the kafka that logstash is pointed towards
+      "useKafka": true, # must be true to emit to kafka "topic": "fibonacci", #this will be your service's name "eventTopic": "observables", # this will typically be your namespace "kafkaServerConnection": "kafka-observables.observables.svc:9092" #this is the kafka that logstash is pointed towards },
-    },
   }
 ```